Free shipping to the US on orders over $150

 Making gyoza at home is a great activity to involve your family in, as everyone can help to wrap the gyoza and make their iconic shape.
 You can buy pre-made gyoza wrappers in the refrigerated section in Asian grocery stores, but making the wrappers from scratch makes the gyoza extra special.
 Another great thing about gyoza is that it is super freezer friendly.
 You can pre-make many gyoza ahead of time, store them in the freezer, and then fry them up whenever you want.

 In this recipe, we’ll show you how to make delicious gyoza at home.
-We already have a recipe for gyoza wrappers, which you can check for here if you’re interested, or use pre-made wrappers from the grocery store.
+We already have a recipe for gyoza wrappers, which you can check out here if you’re interested, or use pre-made wrappers from the grocery store.

 Get your whole family involved in the kitchen and enjoy making gyoza together!